gracieangie/Mini-Calculator/README.md

 - Multiplication
 - Division

-## How to Run
+## How to Use
-1. Download calculator.py
-2. Run it using Python 3:
+Run the calculator.py using Python 3 and follow the prompts.
-   `bash
-   python calculator.py